 - Of course, times have changed, which is why during the 2016 presidential campaign, Hillary Clinton avoided being associated with children…

 Knoblauch’s Chapter 4: “Objectivist Rhetoric”

-As with his other chapters, Knoblauch isn’t trying to get you to adopt a particular rhetoric lens for how best to argue the meaning of meaning.
+As with his other chapters, Knoblauch isn’t trying to get you to adopt a particular rhetorical lens for how best to argue the meaning of meaning.
 Although I think he wouldn’t find magical or ontological rhetoric accurate guides to truth, we should consider his descriptions as the ways meaning is conveyed.
-Objectivist rhetoric, which he claims is related to scientific methods and understanding.
-As the name implies, it’s objective; however, objectivity may have to be qualified…
+Objectivist rhetoric, which he claims is related to scientific methods and understanding, as the name implies, is objective; however, objectivity may have to be qualified…

 - p.
 79: “Objectivist rhetoric is comprised of empirical inquiry, driven by a cycle of hypothesis and experiment, which leads to defensible assertions linked to previous, similarly tested assertions in a temporally evolving pattern of data-driven argument.”

 - p.
 78: “Scientific knowledge is not only cumulative but also, in its emphasis on self-critique, inevitably collective and public, an ever-ongoing task.”

 - p.
 82: “Objectivist rhetoric has become the dominant discursive theory of modern times, not only in scientific inquiry but in its applied derivatives, like medicine and engineering.”

 - p.
 86: “[John] Locke has effectively conceded that what we know of the world, indeed all we know, is our own language-based conceptions.”